-From cloud computing to software and more, technology solutions, like many other modern business models, are becoming more subscription-based.
+From cloud computing to web-based applications and more, technology solutions, like many other modern business models, are becoming more subscription-based.
 It may make more sense for your company to explore whether a capital expenditure (a large outlay of money) or an operational one (a smaller, pay-as-you-use type setup) makes sense for your business when it comes to your IT spend.

-Pros/Cons of Capex
+Pros and Cons of Capex

-Capex for your IT budget means a large outlay of funds to purchase something outright – for example, purchasing servers.
-Typically, capital expenditures require a large amount of money to be available to purchase items like software or servers, and with technology constantly changing, items purchased outright can often become outdated after only a few years, meaning you will need to outlay a large amount of cash again soon.
-In addition, making a larger purchase means attempting to predict your organization’s needs for the future, which can be difficult to truly determine.
+Capex, for your IT budget, means a large outlay of funds to purchase something outright – for example, purchasing servers.
+Typically, capital expenditures require a large amount of money upfront to be available to purchase items like software or servers.
+And with technology constantly changing, items purchased outright can often become outdated after a few months or years, meaning you will need to outlay a large amount of cash again soon to replace outdated, and sometimes disparate, systems.

-Pros/Cons of Opex
+Pros and Cons of Opex

 Compare Capex vs Opex for Your Organization